 3MT® and UT

 The UT academic colleges and the Graduate School collaborate to bring the 3MT® experience to our university.
-The colleges selected participants to send to the semifinal competitions, which will took place during the week of February 25, 2019.
+The colleges selected participants to send to the semifinal competitions, which will take place during the last week in February 2020.
 Anyone preparing a master’s thesis, doctoral dissertation, or who play a major role in research-based projects (including case studies) was eligible to apply and be selected to participate.